Shelob9/react-wordpress-testing/content/next.md

 - In depth on e2e testing.
 - Accesibility testing for React apps.
 - Block development basics.
-Probably its own site/ gitbook/ etc.
+Probably its own site.

 ## Testing React Apps For Accesibility Errors